pedrolcl/qt-i18n/README.md

 translations from the project sources and using the command line shell:

     $ cmake --build . --target lupdate
+or, using GNU Make:

+    $ make lupdate

-Copyright © 2019-2021 Pedro López-Cabanillas.
+Copyright © 2019-2022 Pedro López-Cabanillas.
 See the LICENSE file for details.